Here you will have access to the processes you need to interact with MERS.

 One of the most important things employees can do for themselves and their family is to name a beneficiary.
 Equally important is to make sure beneficiary information remains up-to-date.
 Employees can name their beneficiaries and update contact information through their myMERS account.

 Please note: If employees choose to make these updates by completing the Beneficiary Designation Form (Form MD-703).
 If you receive any completed beneficiary forms, you should upload and send them to Alerus through the Employer Portal.
-For instructions on how to upload and submit documents, please see page 18 of the Wage, Contribution, and Employer Portal Guide (pdf).
+For instructions on how to upload and submit documents, please refer to the Wage, Contribution, and Employer Portal Guide (pdf).

 Disability, whether duty or non-duty related, is defined as a physical or mental impairment rendering an employee permanently incapable of performing gainful activity for which they are suited.
 If an employee ends employment due to a disability, they will have access to pre-tax, employer and Roth contributions.

 To request a distribution from their account, they must complete and submit the 457 Distribution Form (Form MD-405), along with evidence of the disability, for review and approval.
 MERS will process the request, upon your approval (as the employer).
 The same procedure is required for distributions of any Roth contributions they may have.